ARTFL-Project/PhiloLogic4/README.rst

 Once ``libphilo`` is installed, we need to install its `Python` bindings and library: ``philologic``.
 Once again, this step requires administrator privileges.
-You probably want to install it's prerequiste, 'lxml'_, first.
+You probably want to install its prerequiste, ``lxml`` , first.

 You can install the libraries either with Python's distutils: